zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-1-create-connections/lab-1-create-connections.md

 ## **Task 2:** Create an Oracle Autonomous Data Warehouse Connection
-Create a connection witht the Oracle Autonomous Data Warehouse Adapter.
+Create a connection with the Oracle Autonomous Data Warehouse Adapter.

 1. From the *Connections* window, click **Create**.